 Ireland v England, Rugby World Cup 2023 warm-up: When is it and how to watch on TV

-Preparations for the Rugby World Cup are underway, with England taking part in a training camps at Penny Hill Park in Bagshot.
+Preparations for the Rugby World Cup are under way, and this clash will provide England with their biggest summer test to date, following a win and defeat in two warm-up matches against Wales.

-Steve Borthwick’s men will kick off their campaign against Argentina in Pool D on September 9.
-But ahead of the opening game, they will step preparations up a gear with four warm-up matches this august, the third of which is against Ireland.

-The clash will provide England with their biggest test to date.
-Last time these two sides met, Andy Farrell’s men lived up to their world-number-one ranking to secure a 26-19 victory in Dublin along with their first Six Nations Grand Slam.
+Last time these two sides met, Andy Farrell’s men lived up to their No 1 World ranking to secure a 26-19 victory in Dublin along with their first Six Nations Grand Slam.

 Borthwick has already selected his 33-man squad to travel to France but this fixture will give the England coach a chance to finalise his starting XV.